Serving all people by providing personalized health and wellness through exemplary care, education and research.

 English hawthorn, haw, May, Mayblossom, Maybush, Mayflower, whitethorn

-Please note that this section reports on claims that have NOT yet been substantiated through scientific studies.
+Please note that this section reports on claims that have not yet been substantiated through studies.

-Hawthorn will not stop an angina attack.
+Note that hawthorn won’t stop an angina attack.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR